materia-dex/materiadex-com/src/pages/docs/materia/12-proposals/01-overview.md

 # Introduction

-Governance of the Materia protocol is available throgh the [`DFO Dapp`](https://dapp.dfohub.com/?addr=0xf056aE03Cf991e4587Da458B2c85e9a353684B3a) where Token Holders can vote proposal to extend the main protocol.
+Governance of the Materia protocol is available through the [`DFO Dapp`](https://dapp.dfohub.com/?addr=0xf056aE03Cf991e4587Da458B2c85e9a353684B3a) where Token Holders can vote on proposals to extend the main protocol.

 Although the Materia core contracts can be used without limitations and should not be replaced soon, new Materia versions may implement new mechanisms that requires the replacement of some other non-core contracts.
 Moreover some contracts allow the adjustment of some specific values of the protocol.